Moving to Saudi Arabia: Relocation Guide for Doctors

 • Efforts to reduce medical tourism by enhancing local specialized care

 As a foreign doctor, your expertise in any of these areas could be particularly valuable.
 However, don’t be discouraged if your specialty isn’t on this list.
-Saudi Arabia’s healthcare system is comprehensive, and there are opportunities across various medical fields.
+The healthcare system is comprehensive, and there are opportunities across various medical fields.

 C. Licensing requirements for foreign doctors

-Before you can practice medicine in Saudi Arabia, you’ll need to obtain the necessary licenses and credentials.
+Before you can practice medicine here, you’ll need to obtain the necessary licenses and credentials.
 The process can be complex, but understanding the requirements will help you prepare effectively.

 1. Verification of qualifications: Submit your medical degree, postgraduate qualifications, and work experience certificates to the Saudi Commission for Health Specialties (SCFHS) for verification.